frank-zago/isp55e0/README.md

   - a CH573 with a bootloader version 2.8.0
   - a CH579 with a bootloader version 2.8.0
   - a CH582 with a bootloader version 2.4.0
+  - a CH583 with a bootloader version 2.4.0
   - a CH32F103C8T6 with a bootloader version 2.3.1
   - a CH32F103C8T6 with a bootloader version 2.5.0
   - a CH32V103C8T6 with a bootloader version 2.6.0